 The state has a mini-COBRA law that works alongside the Federal COBRA Act.
 The Kansas Continuing Insurance Coverage law extends to workers who’d employer has 19 or fewer employees.

-However, there is one big difference.
 While employees are guaranteed the right to the same health care coverage they previously had, they are required to pay for all of it out of their own pocket.
 Their former employer is not required to subsidize the payments.
 Employers often cover a substantial portion of health insurance premiums, so COBRA coverage can be expensive.

 COBRA Coverage can also be made available to an employee’s family members, sometimes for up to 36 months.
 COBRA is not available for individual health care plans that are purchased outside of a group plan through an employer or an association.
 If you lose individual health care coverage, there are no COBRA laws that require an extension.